-Senior Associate Commissioner for Instructional Support, Massachusetts Department of Elementary and Secondary EducationMassachusetts
+Former Senior Associate Commissioner, Instructional Support, Massachusetts Department of Elementary and Secondary EducationMassachusetts

-Heather Peske is the senior associate commissioner for instructional support at the Massachusetts Department of Elementary and Secondary Education (DESE).
-There, she uses her experience as a teacher, policymaker, and researcher to lead a team working to ensure the state’s one million students—especially those who are most vulnerable—learn according to rigorous standards and have access to high-quality instructional materials and effective, well-prepared educators.
+Dr. Heather Peske is president of the National Council on Teacher Quality (NCTQ).
+Before joining NCTQ, she was senior associate commissioner for instructional support at the Massachusetts Department of Elementary and Secondary Education (DESE).
+As senior associate commissioner, Peske used her experience as a teacher, policymaker, and researcher to lead a team working to ensure the state’s one million students—especially those who are most vulnerable—learned according to rigorous standards and had access to high-quality instructional materials and effective, well-prepared educators.

 Peske earned her master’s degree and a doctorate in administration, planning, and social policy from the Harvard Graduate School of Education.
 She received her bachelor’s with honors from Kenyon College and was a Broad Leadership Academy fellow.